 Again Fr.
 Shiel returned to Ireland for promotional work for some time.

 When he returned to the United States: he ministered at the Long Island community.
 He was provided with a car for his pastoral visits, but he purchased a bicycle as he decided it would be more helpful for meeting the people at a personal level.

 Due to illness Fr.
 Shiel retired from his ministry during 1991.
 It was a delight that most of his parishioners kept in constant contact with him.

 He lived with his family until his failing health meant a transfer to Marian House during 1996.

 Unfortunately, his health continued to deteriorate.
-His demise occurred aged seventy-three on November 8th, 1997.
+His demise occurred when he was aged seventy-three on 8th November 1997.